mchmarny/cluster-up/README.md

 # Cloud Run Up

-Series of scripts I use to reliably deploy, configure, and test Cloud Run cluster on GKE
+Series of scripts I use to reliably deploy, configure, and test my demo Cloud Run cluster on GKE

 > I'm toying with the idea of wrapping this into a simple CLI that would walk you through the entire process.
 Let me know if this sounds interesting and what areas the individual scripts below do not cover.